Futuregus/CHOP/README.md

     main()

 ```

 </details>

 ---

 ## 🛠️ Installation

 1. Open VS Code
-2. press Ctrl+Shift+P then search "Snippets: Configure Snippets.
+2. Press Ctrl+Shift+P then search "Snippets: Configure Snippets".
-3. click `New Global snippets file` or `New snippets file for "Scriptname"` if you dont want it for all scripts
+3. Click `New Global snippets file` or `New snippets file for "Scriptname"` if you don’t want it for all scripts.
 4. Paste in the [CHOP.code-snippets](https://github.com/Futuregus/CHOP/blob/main/CHOP.code-snippets) contents.
 5. Save and start choppin’.